One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs

 \textbf{(3) Methods with more information than our threat model.} Even when compared with white-box methods that assume stronger attacker capabilities (rows in gray rows), PGP remains competitive or superior on the majority of pretrained LLMs.
 Although AutoDan (white) achieves higher TSR on \textit{Deepseek-7b-chat}, \textit{Qwen-7b-chat}, { \textit{Qwen2.5-7b-Instruct}, and \textit{Baichuan2-7b-Chat}}, it is consistently inferior to PGP on the remaining models, including \textit{Llama2-7b-chat} ($69.6\%$ vs.\ $15.8\%$), \textit{Llama2-13b-chat} ($62.6\%$ vs.\ $7.0\%$), \textit{Llama3-8b-Instruct} ($75.8\%$ vs.\ $47.0\%$), and \textit{Gemma-7b-it} ($67.2\%$ vs.\ $65.0\%$).
 Similarly, GCG (white) remains consistently weaker than PGP across all pretrained LLMs.
 These results indicate that PGP achieves strong transferability without requiring privileged access to the finetuned target models.

 Overall, these results reveal that methods with less information fail almost entirely, those with equivalent information are consistently weaker than PGP, and even those with more information struggle to surpass it.
-PGP not only achieves the best performance under the pretrain-to-finetune jailbreak setting, but also establishes a new state of the art in leveraging pretrained representations to generate highly transferable adversarial prompts.
-Specifically, we further evaluate PGP on additional harmful datasets, including \emph{HarmBench} and \emph{MaliciousInstruct}, and observe consistent trends (see Appendix~\ref{app_sec:h2_detail}).
+PGP not only achieves the best performance under the \emph{pretrain-to-finetune} jailbreak setting, but also establishes a new state of the art in leveraging pretrained representations to generate highly transferable adversarial prompts.
+We further evaluate PGP on additional harmful datasets, including \emph{HarmBench} and \emph{MaliciousInstruct}, and observe consistent trends (see Appendix~\ref{app_sec:h2_detail}).
 We also report complementary results under alternative access assumptions, including direct white-box attacks on pretrained LLMs (see Appendix~\ref{app:pgp_pt}) and black-box transfer attacks on finetuned LLMs (see Appendix~\ref{app:black_box}).
 Finally, we analyze the attack time cost of \emph{PGP} (see Appendix~\ref{app:attack_cost}) and the linguistic naturalness of its generated jailbreak prompts (see Appendix~\ref{app:naturalness}).

-\paragraph{Robustness against defenses.} A common defense against jailbreak attacks is to augment the finetuning dataset with additional \emph{safety-aligned examples} \cite{wang2023selfinstructaligninglanguagemodels}.
-The idea is that exposing the model to more safety-critical instructions and corresponding refusals during finetuning strengthens alignment and improves robustness against harmful prompts.
-To evaluate this defense, we finetune Llama2-7b-chat on the Alpaca dataset while gradually increasing the number of injected safety examples from $0$ to $2000$, and measure the transfer success rate of PGP under these conditions.

-As shown in Figure~\ref{fig:safety_example}, the defense offers only limited protection.
-Increasing safety examples slightly reduces TSR, but PGP still achieves above $0.42$ in all cases and nearly $0.60$ without extra safety data, indicating that data-level alignment alone cannot remove vulnerabilities inherited from pretrained models.
-These results demonstrate the robustness of PGP under standard safety-finetuning defenses and emphasize the need for new strategies that explicitly address risks arising from the pretrain-to-finetune paradigm.

-\paragraph{Ablation studies.} We conduct ablation studies to examine two key factors affecting the effectiveness of PGP: (1) the choice of probing model and (2) the use of the correct pretrained model.